mpv-player/mpv/DOCS/man/mpv.rst

 screensaver APIs on which mpv relies.
 In particular, mpv uses the Screen Saver extension (XSS) on X11, and the idle-inhibit protocol on Wayland.

-GNOME in particular still ignores the idle-inhibit protocol, and has its own D-Bus interfaces for display power management, which mpv does not support.

 Before mpv 0.33.0, the X11 backend ran ``xdg-screensaver reset`` in 10 second intervals when not paused in order to support screensaver inhibition in these environments.
 This functionality was removed in 0.33.0, but it is possible to